 Ownership of the asset and partial FYA claims

 FYA is only available if the asset is owned by the taxpayer at some time during the chargeable period for which the FYA is claimed.

 If FYA is available it can be claimed on part of the qualifying expenditure.
 If that happens the part on which FYA is not claimed can be added to the pool for that year.

-It qualified for FYA at the 40% rate.
+It qualified for FYA at the 100% rate.

-He did not want the full £40,000 FYA that was available and claimed FYA of £30,000.
+He did not want the full £50,000 FYA that was available and claimed FYA of £30,000.

-FYA is not available on expenditure:
+FYA is not available for the following:

 *The leasing exclusion applies whether the leasing is in the course of a qualifying activity or otherwise, so activities like special leasing are caught.
-That means that assets in properties let out by the taxpayer are excluded.
+That means that assets in properties let out by the taxpayer are excluded from FYAs.
 Treat letting a ship on charter or any other asset on hire as leasing.
-This exclusion also applies to software acquired on or after 26 March 2003 for licensing or sub-licensing.
+The leasing exclusion also applies to software acquired for licensing or sub-licensing.
 It does not apply where a person lets another person use software without granting a licence or sub-licence.
-For example, it does not apply where a person lets another person use software that does no more than allow access to the Internet, order goods or view advertising.
+For example, it does not apply where a person lets another person use software that does no more than allow access to the internet, order goods, or view advertising.
 In a case like that no rights have been granted and there is no licence or sub-licence.